The Choir today

 A live recording of Handel's Messiah with the Academy of Ancient Music

 The Choir performs extensively in the United Kingdom, appearing regularly at all the major halls in London and in the regions, including Manchester (Bridgewater Hall), Birmingham (Symphony Hall) and Cardiff (St David’s Hall).

 It has appeared at the BBC Proms on a number of occasions, performs regularly with the Academy of Ancient Music and the Britten Sinfonia, and gives an annual Christmas concert at the Royal Albert Hall with the Philharmonia Orchestra.

 Recent festival appearances have seen the Choir at The Sage, Gateshead, the City of London Festival, Chester Music Festival, Windsor Festival, Kings Place (Mozart and Bach festivals), St Albans International Organ Festival, Norfolk & Norwich Festival, and Aldeburgh Music.

 King’s College Choir has been performing abroad since its first overseas invitation in 1936.
 More recently, tours have taken the Choir to China, Japan, Singapore, Hong Kong, South Korea, and other countries in the Far East.

-The Choir regularly visits the USA (next visit Easter 2013) and Australia (next visit 2014) and has been to Canada, South Africa, Bermuda, Brazil, and across Europe.
-For upcoming tours see Choir concerts and tours, or King’s College Choir on Facebook.
+The Choir regularly visits the USA (next visit Easter 2015) and East Asia (next visit 2016) and has been to Australia, Canada, South Africa, Bermuda, Brazil, and across Europe.
+For forthcoming tours see Choir concerts and tours, or King’s College Choir on Facebook.

 Joining the Choir